superfly/api-versioning/README.md

 *and so on...*

-## API versioning with A Fly Edge App
+## API versioning with a Fly Edge App

 Most Fly Edge Apps are made up of multiple backends.
 For example, you can have a static-page on GitHub for your marketing page, a Kubernetes cluster or Heroku deployment for your application, and a database management system or two for your data.
 You can apply this same logic to your API design.